Conservatorium Symphonic Ensembles

 Any student experiencing enrolment issues relating to the Symphonic Ensembles subject must contact STOP1 for further assistance.

-All 1st year BMus Performance students (excluding voice, guitar, piano, jazz & improvisation and interactive composition students) are required to audition for the Symphonic Ensembles program, regardless of how students intend to fulfil the large ensemble component of their degree.
+All 1st year BMus Performance students (excluding voice, guitar, jazz & improvisation and interactive composition students) are required to audition for the Symphonic Ensembles program, regardless of how students intend to fulfil the large ensemble component of their degree.

-1st year Percussion students have the option of either participating in the scheduled live audition (with optional timpani) or requesting that the panel use their entrance audition report (and/or video) in place of a formal audition. if you wish to do this please email Edwina Dethridge and please still complete the application form below and tick 'Percussion - Recorded Audition (1st year student)' under instrument.
+1st year Percussion students have the option of either participating in the scheduled live audition (with optional timpani) or requesting that the panel use their entrance audition report (and/or video) in place of a formal audition.
+You will be able to select your option under the 'Instrument' section on the audition application form.

-Non-enrolled participating students do so with prior understanding that they cannot be enrolled retrospectively in the subject at any time after the census date, and must still audition and adhere to the 2023 Symphonic Ensembles Code of Conduct and 2023 Symphonic Ensembles Rehearsal and Performance Schedule.
+Non-enrolled participating students do so with prior understanding that they cannot be enrolled retrospectively in the subject at any time after the census date, and must still audition and adhere to the 2024 Symphonic Ensembles Code of Conduct and 2024 Symphonic Ensembles Rehearsal and Performance Schedule.

 Other Ensemble Information